KartoffelChipss/LifeStealZ/README.md

 # === HEART BEHAVIOR SETTINGS ===

-# If hearts should be dropped instead of directly added to the killer
+# If hearts should be dropped when killed by player
-dropHearts: false
+dropHeartsPlayer: false
+# If hearts should be dropped when killed naturally
+dropHeartsNatural: true
 # If a heart should be dropped, when the killer already has the max amount of hearts
 dropHeartsIfMax: true
 # If a player should lose a heart, when dying to hostile mobs or falldamage, lava, etc